backdrop-contrib/weight/README.md

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules.
 - Add the weight field to an entity or content type.
+- Drag and drop (optional): Create a Views table and add the weight field (listed as FIELD_NAME selector).
+  Add the Weight field for sorting for both the page with drag and drop and the View which will display the results.
+Ensure that the Views table's sort (in the table's settings) is set to none.

 Configuration options
 -------------

 - Range: The range is set when adding a weight field to an entity.
 It defines that fields available weight range.
 For example, a range of 20 will allow you to select a weight between -20 and 20.

 Issues
 ------